 Data insights create winners and losers

-As the age of big data really takes hold, organisations will have to embrace the fact that a broad understanding of information and how it can be relayed back into the decision-making process will differentiate the winners and losers across a plethora of sectors.
+As the age of big data really takes hold, organizations will have to embrace the fact that a broad understanding of information and how it can be relayed back into the decision-making process will differentiate the winners and losers across a plethora of sectors.

 By region, the US is leading the way with over 65 per cent of companies that have a CDO in place calling the country home, according to Gartner.
 The UK is in second place with 20 per cent, and the rest of the globe represents the remaining 15 per cent.

-Those statistics show how new the role of the CDO is, but as more organisations are flooded with data, they will likely need to adopt and embrace the position or fail to use all of their information effectively.
+Those statistics show how new the role of the CDO is, but as more organizations are flooded with data, they will likely need to adopt and embrace the position or fail to use all of their information effectively.